 In recent years, "Doctor Who" has increasingly explored the emotional complexities of its companions, acknowledging the toll that time travel can take on their mental health.
 The modern era of the show has featured companions who are more vocal about their fears, doubts, and anxieties, challenging the Doctor's often reckless behavior and demanding a greater understanding of their needs.

 One notable example is Clara Oswald, whose initial enthusiasm for adventure gradually eroded as she became increasingly entangled in the Doctor's life.
-Clara's storyline explored the dangers of becoming too reliant on the Doctor, losing her own identity in the process.
+Now, clara's storyline explored the dangers of becoming too reliant on the Doctor, losing her own identity in the process.
 Her eventual departure was driven by a desire to reclaim her independence and to escape the constant cycle of danger and loss.

 These examples demonstrate a growing trend in "Doctor Who" towards portraying companions as complex, nuanced characters with their own agency and desires.
-The show is no longer content to simply showcase the wonders of the universe; it is also exploring the human cost of these adventures, acknowledging the emotional burden that companions carry.
+Now, the show is no longer content to simply showcase the wonders of the universe; it is also exploring the human cost of these adventures, acknowledging the emotional burden that companions carry.
 This shift reflects a broader cultural awareness of mental health and the importance of self-care.

 The evolving portrayal of companions in "Doctor Who" suggests a growing recognition that the Doctor's adventures are not without consequences.
-The show is beginning to acknowledge the long-term impact of time travel on the mental and emotional health of its companions, and to explore the complexities of their relationships with the Doctor.
+Also, the show is beginning to acknowledge the long-term impact of time travel on the mental and emotional health of its companions, and to explore the complexities of their relationships with the Doctor.
 This trend is likely to continue in future seasons, as "Doctor Who" continues to evolve and adapt to the changing expectations of its audience.

 Tips and Expert Advice: Navigating the Emotional Landscape of Time Travel (and Life)